Prayag2003/chai-aur-backend/README.md

 The project follows a modular structure, dividing code into separate files for better organization and maintainability.
 Here's a brief overview of the main files and directories:

-- **index.js**: Entry point of the application.
+- **index.ts**: Entry point of the application.
 Sets up environment variables, connects to the database, and starts the server.
-- **app.js**: Configures Express application, sets up middleware, and defines routes.
+- **app.ts**: Configures Express application, sets up middleware, and defines routes.
-- **db/conn.js**: Connects to MongoDB using Mongoose.
+- **db/conn.ts**: Connects to MongoDB using Mongoose.
 - **routes/**: Directory containing route files for different API endpoints.
 - **controllers/**: Contains controller functions to handle business logic.
 - **middleware/**: Directory for custom middleware functions such as authentication and file upload handling.